 This unit explores questions about what does it mean to be a social scientist and how and why people, more or less, unconsciously adjust to their social milieu.
 The unit examines the influence of space on human behaviour; how knowledge is created within an individual's living space, and how different forms of power, legally or illegally acquired, are presented in the social sphere.
 The discussion between Michel Foucault and Paul Rabinow about how individuals' everyday life is influenced by and how people negotiate 'space, knowledge and power', is the starting point.
-These concept are analysed form the sociological discipline and its theoretical framework.
+These concepts are analysed from the sociological discipline and its theoretical framework.

 ASS2004 - Sociology of Social Control or